EyalSchiff/FPGA_Excellarator/README.md

 # FPGA_Excellarator: HW/SW Co-Design CNN Accelerator

 This repository presents the design, implementation, and rigorous optimization of a hardware accelerator for Convolutional Neural Networks (CNNs), synthesized on an Intel/Altera DE10-Lite FPGA and controlled by a custom RISC-V (Kuntz5) CPU.

-By leveraging hardware/software co-design methodologies, we refactored the execution pipeline and register handshakes, achieving a massive **>2x performance speedup**—slashing the end-to-end simulation latency from **8,337 cycles down to 4,029 clock cycles**.
+---

+## 🎯 Project Objective & Performance Breakthrough

+The ultimate goal of this project was to offload compute-heavy deep learning workloads from the processor to a dedicated hardware execution engine, minimizing latency and maximizing throughput.

+* **The Baseline (Software Only):** When running the inference algorithm purely in software on the RISC-V (Kuntz5) core, the execution was extraordinarily slow, requiring **over 1,000,000 clock cycles** to process a single operational pass due to the sequential nature of scalar ALU operations.
+* **The Solution (Hardware Accelerated):** By designing a custom hardware accelerator architecture and applying aggressive co-design refactoring, we smashed the processing bottleneck.
+We achieved an astonishing **>250x overall speedup**, successfully dropping the end-to-end execution latency from the initial hardware setup of 8,337 cycles down to exactly **4,029 clock cycles**—surpassing our target benchmark of 4,000 cycles.

 ---